Gympie suburb profile

 Gympie rental market trends

-The rental market in Gympie has experienced growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 6.1% to $350 per week.
-With its appealing lifestyle and affordability, Gympie continues to attract renters and investors seeking value and potential in a regional setting.
+The rental market in Gympie has experienced significant growth, with house rents increasing 14.0% over the past year to $570 per week, while unit rents have surged 14.9% to $385 per week.
+This upward trend reflects strong demand and the suburb's appeal as a desirable location for both renters and investors seeking promising returns in a regional setting.

 Suburbs near Gympie